 Why develop the learning organization of the future?

 We can read about skill shortage in Sweden on regular basis.
 7 out of 10 companies have trouble finding staff with the right skills.
-These challenges are increasing and we have not yet seen the effects of AI and digitalization.
-According to several studies, 30-40% of skills in current jobs will change.
+These challenges are increasing and we have not yet seen the full effects of AI and digitalization.
+According to several studies, 30-40% of skills in current jobs will change within 3-5 years.
 This means that we all need to learn new things at an increasing pace in order to stay relevant in the job market.

-In order to meet the challenges, new expectations are placed on those of us who work with learning and development.
+In order to meet these challenges, new expectations are placed on those of us who work with learning and development.
 According to CEB, 70% of the employees believe that the company’s offers for learning and development are not enough.
-Our way of learning has also changed dramatically alongside the development of new technologies.
-We want to be able to learn just when we need it, connected to/at work and from our professional network.
+Employees preferences for learning has also changed dramatically alongside the development of new technologies.
+Employees want to learn just when they need it, embedded at work and from their professional network.

 What is a successful learning organization?